 If you’ve been following the blog for a while, you’ll know how much we love repurposing broken or cut wine glasses.
 They can be recycled into so many different things.
-The stems are perfect for adding a touch of elegance to a planter, and the bowl portion can be turned into a fantasy inspired hourglass or cloche.
+The stems are perfect for adding a touch of elegance to a planter or making this dreamy candleholder, while the bowl portion can be turned into a fantasy inspired hourglass or cloche.
 And when you pair the bowl with a candleholder, you can make these gorgeous goblet lights.

 Aren’t they just stunning?

 Not bad for a few broken wine glasses right?!! 😀 And they’re even more impressive when the lights are turned off.

 Now I know not everyone has a collection of broken wine glasses lying around.
 So in this tutorial, I’ll show you how to make those goblet lights and how easy it is to cut the stem off a wine glass too.

 What you Need

 - UHU Tac ProPower or Extra Sticky Putty

 In my personal opinion, that beautiful curve where the glass bowl or cup meets the stem creates such a lovely profile on the finished goblet.
 Having a small cut-off stem also makes the goblet lights more stable.
 And cutting a wine glass stem off literally takes a few seconds with the right tool.

 Feel free to use a stemless wine glass to make the goblet lights if you prefer.

 To remove the stem from a wine glass, you can either drop it and hope for the best or use a multi-function power tool with a diamond cutting blade.
 I used my Dremel.
 It’s by far the fastest and most reliable way to detach the stem from the glass 😀 Please remember to wear your safety gear.